simao/gush/README.md

 of the esper <-> gush communication.
 That would be simpler than using `rx-scala` and probably more future proof.

+## Remove hardcoded configuration values

+Many configuration data is hardcoded into the code, machine hosts for example.
+They should all be included in `gush.config.yml` and the app should use those values.

 ## Other improvements

 No patch is too small and all PR will be considered, just start doing anything you would like to see implemented.